When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Play

-2. Place a ball underneath one of the cups.
+2. Place a small ball or treat underneath one cup while the child watches.

-4. Ask the child to point to the cup that’s hiding the ball.
+4. Ask the child to point to the cup hiding the ball.

 How It Improves Memory